 Solar energy is energy from the sun.
 One way the sun’s energy can be harnessed is by using photovoltaic (PV) panels.
 PV panels and related equipment work by converting the sun’s rays (photons) into electricity we can use (electrons).
 Learn more >>

-Five Easy Steps to Going Solar in DC
+Four Easy Steps to Going Solar in DC

-- Find your site potential using the DC Solar Tool
+- Find your site potential using the DC Solar Tool.

-- Contact installers to get a free site assessment and quote
+- Contact installers to get a free site assessment and quote.

-Install and reap the benefits!
+Install and enjoy the benefits!

 Area installers will help you select the best system(s), guide you through the application processes for incentives and SRECs, and answer any questions you may have about how best to proceed.